One (pronoun)

 The pronoun one often has connotations of formality, and is often avoided in favour of more colloquial alternatives such as generic you.
+The noun one can also be used as a pro-form (e.g. "The green one is an apple"), which is not to be confused with the pronoun.

 Morphology

-In Standard Modern English, pronoun one has three shapes representing five distinct word forms:
+In Standard Modern English, the pronoun one has three shapes representing five distinct word forms: